-We are guided by a feminist, activist and interpretive lens, grounded in women's experience; it gives voice to those women whose experience is sometimes hidden, and encourages emancipatory praxis (Olesen, 1994).
-Such a perspective is often referred to as standpoint epistemology, and argues that all knowledge is constructed from a particular position and that what the knower can see is shaped by the location from which that knower's inquiry begins (Sprague, 2016).
+In our approach to learn more, we are guided by a feminist, activist and interpretive lens, one that is grounded in women's experience, gives voice to those women whose experience is sometimes hidden, and encourages emancipatory praxis (Olesen, 1994).
+Such a perspective is often referred to as standpoint epistemology.
+According to Sprague (2016), standpoint epistemology argues that all knowledge is constructed from a particular position and that what the knower can see is shaped by the location from which that knower's inquiry begins.

-We have adopted a multiple, layered qualitative case study design in order to learn more about a specific, bounded system - women who are thriving in undergraduate engineering student project teams (Stake, 2005).
-Engineering student project teams are extracurricular teams that work towards a competition, service project, or for a client.
-The three institutionsincluded in this study are: 1) private college of engineering located in the northeast, 2) a state college of engineering located in the Midwest, and 3) a designated HSI state college of engineering in the West.
-Each institution represents a case and, within each institution, each woman undergraduate student stands as a unit of analysis.
-Such a design allows us to observe the commonalities and the differences both across undergraduate women students and across institutions.
+We have adopted a multiple, layered qualitative case study design to learn more about a specific, bounded system - women who are thriving in undergraduate engineering student project teams (Stake, 2005).
+Engineering student project teams are extracurricular teams that work towards a competition, a service project, or for a client.
+To date, there is very little research on such teams and what research does exist has not explored gender.
+Rather the research tends to focus on generalized access (Foor et al., 2013); active, experiential learning (Sirinterlikci and Kerzmann (2011); professionalization of the undergraduate experience (Bland et al, 2016); and the ways project teams can enhance the traditional curriculum (Sulzbach, 2007).
+In addition, we are investigating these women at three different institutions: a private college of engineering located in the northeast, a state college of engineering located in the Midwest, and a designated MSI state college of engineering in the West.
+Each institution represents a case, and we expect commonalities and differences in women's experience across these cases.
+Within each institution, each woman undergraduate student stands as a unit of analysis.
+Similarly, we expect to observe commonalities and differences across the experiences of these undergraduate women.

-Our research approach aligns with positive psychology and human thriving.
-Positive psychology represents a "shift from an emphasis on pathology toward positive human functioning" (Brown et al., 2017, 167).
-We are interested in changing the negative discourse that permeates discussions of women's participation in engineering for an alternative, more positive discourse of empowerment.
-Such an alternative discourse highlights terms often used in reference to thriving - development and performance (Lerner et al., 2019), motivation (Benson & Scales, 2009) challenge and resilience (Beltman et al., 2011), and trust and support (Liu & Bern-Klug, 2013).
+Thriving is a term that we choose to describe the experiences of these women undergraduates and our approach has much in common with a relatively new movement: positive psychology and human thriving.
+Positive psychology represents a "shift from an emphasis on pathology toward positive human functioning" (Brown et al., 2017).
+We too understand our research to represent a shift - one from a disempowering discourse and toward an alternative, more positive discourse of empowerment.
+Such a different discourse highlights terms often used in reference to "thriving" - development and performance (Lerner, Dowling and Anderson, 2019), motivation (Benson and Scales, 2009) challenge and resilience (Beltmen, Mansfield and Price, 2011, Epel, McEwen and Ickovics, 1998; O'Leary and Ickovics, 1995), and trust and support (Liu and Bern-Klug, 2013).
 In particular, positive psychology suggests that we look for personal enablers and contextual enablers, factors related to the individual and the environment respectively that encourage thriving (Brown et al., 2017).

-We use a critical sampling strategy (Creswell, 2016), i.e., we select participants purposefully using the following criteria: a) undergraduate women who have participated on engineering project teams for 2-3 years and, if possible, are in leadership positions; b) participants who consider themselves to have had positive experiences on project teams (certainly not only positive experiences); and c) participants who are willing to share those experiences.
-We attempt to include a sample size of 25-35 women students from all three types of project teams: competition, service and client- serving.
+We use a critical sampling strategy (Creswell, 2016), i.e., we select participants purposefully using the following criteria: a) undergraduate women who have participated in engineering project teams for 2-3 years and, if possible, are in leadership positions; b) participants who consider themselves to have had positive experiences on project teams (certainly not only positive experiences); and c) participants who are willing to share those experiences.
+In effect, these criteria serve as our beginning understanding of thriving.
+We attempt to include women from all three types of project teams: competition, service, and client- serving.
+We expect a total sample size of 25-35 students.